-Potential obstacles to building wind farms include public controversy over the placement of the wind turbines, permitting challenges, financing concerns, and technical issues, such as the need for infrastructure to transmit the power to the electrical grid that serves customers.
+Potential obstacles to building wind farms include the public controversy over the placement of the wind turbines, permitting challenges, financial concerns, and technical issues, such as the need for infrastructure to transmit the power to the electrical grid that serves customers.
 However, if you wish to construct your own wind farm, it's actually not too hard to do.

 Getting Started: Planning Your Wind Farm

 Building a wind farm is a big project that requires teams of specialists to handle the many aspects of the project from conception to planning, to implementation.
 A lot of planning goes behind building this special type of energy generator, from selecting the proper location and assessing the risk to wildlife, to acquiring the proper permits and implementing and testing the turbines themselves.

 First, make sure to choose a location that has enough wind resources.
 The best sites for commercial wind farms have wind speeds of 13 miles per hour (6 meters/second) or more, according to the American Wind Energy Association.
 Too much wind can actually strain equipment and make the project more expensive.

 Special wind speed maps can help you identify a region with suitable wind resources.
 For example, the U.S. Department of Energy offers a handy wind map, but you can also use a tool called an anemometer to measure wind energy at a specific site.
 Some states even offer anemometer loan programs.
 Your engineer may use specialized services and software, such as windNavigator and GHWindFarmer, to analyze topography, weather conditions, and aerodynamics in order to optimize the location.